 In line with the path recommended by the most widely adopted standards for carbon neutrality, the Group is committed to abating its GHG emissions, through a three-level strategy including energy saving initiatives, the purchase of energy from renewable sources and carbon offsetting for that part of operations still not decarbonized.
 PRG's commitment to an efficient use of energy sources is primarily testified by the constant effort to reduce energy consumption through, for instance, re-lamping interventions, such as the gradual replacement of old lighting installations with new LED lights and the revamping initiatives for the replacement of old air-conditioning systems with new systems in existing shops and installation of state-of-the-art air-conditioning systems in new shops.

-In 2022, the Group didn't purchase the Guarantees of Origins (GO) covering the electricity consumption, the price of which had risen a lot over the previous year, but photovoltaic module has been installed on the rooftop of some shops that will become operational in 2023.
+consumption, the price of which had risen a lot over the previous year, but photovoltaic module has been installed on the rooftop of some shops that will become operational in 2023.